Dreaming381/Latios-Framework/README.md

 last feature release.

 While I will provide tips and suggestions if you use older releases, I will not publish patch releases for older versions.

-(There might be an exception to this rule during the ongoing transition to DOTS 1.0, but that is TBD.)
+## Special Thanks To These Awesome Contributors

+If you would like to be added to this list, see [Contributing](Documentation~/Contributing.md) for how to get started.

+-   Dechichi01 – various fixes and improvements for Core, Psyshock, and Kinemation
+-   Anthiese – Mac OS support
+-   canmom – build fixes

 ## A Word of Caution

-If you choose to modify any of the packages here licensed under the Unity Companion License, my understanding is that any modifications, including new inventions inserted, will belong to Unity as per the terms described by the license.
+If you choose to modify any of the contents here licensed under the Unity Companion License, my understanding is that any modifications, including new inventions inserted, will belong to Unity as per the terms described by the license.